10 Things To Expect Marrying Into A Punjabi Family

 5. Better Be Accustomed To Being Vegetarian

-As most Punjabi's are of the Sikh Faith they cannot consume meat and of those who do they only eat chicken.
-So you will most likely find yourself soon becoming a vegetarian as you consume the many vegetarian currys that are famous in Punjabi Cuisine such as Dahl - lentils, Saarg - Mustard Leaves or Aloo - Potato's.
-I have not met a Punjabi household who does not eat these currys at least twice in a week.
+As most Punjabi's are of the Sikh Faith they cannot consume meat and of those who do choose to, they only eat chicken.
+So you will most likely find yourself soon becoming a vegetarian as you consume the many vegetarian curries that are famous in the Punjabi Culture such as Dahl (lentils), Saarg (Mustard Leaves) or Aloo & Matter (Peas & Potato).
+I have not met a Punjabi household who does not eat these curries at least twice in a week.

 6. Time To Party, Party, Party